genxnetwork/grape/readme.md

 #### Evaluation results

-HapMap has only about close relatives presented.
+HapMap has information only about close relatives presented.
 The pipeline determines them with 100% accuracy.

 ### Credits